Video Transcoding: The Best Video Bitrates for Mobile Streaming [2022 Update]

 Understanding bitrate settings, especially for mobile streaming, will improve your viewers’ experience.

-Delivering video to mobile devices is increasingly common, but it requires high quality coupled with manageable file sizes.
+Delivering video to mobile devices is increasingly common, but it requires high quality coupled with manageable file sizes and bitrates.
 The settings we’ve discussed here should help you deliver excellent video to your viewers.

 As you choose an online video platform (OVP) for hosting your streams, you should look out for transcoding support.
 Luckily, most well-rounded OVPs should include video transcoding tools in their offerings.
 These tools are essential to make multiple versions of each video file you host.